loafey/ondth/readme.md

 [TrenchBroom](https://trenchbroom.github.io/) has been used so far.
 The following chapter shows how to set up TrenchBroom for Ondth development.

+Maps should be saved in `assets/maps` folder, or a subfolder there.

 I can recommend the TrenchBroom tutorial by [dumptruck_ds](https://www.youtube.com/@dumptruckds) to get started: